AlbyDR/UWI-CouRse/README.md

 **Modelling climate events and time-series data**

   - Time-series data: *working with dates and time in R*
-  - Extreme Values Analysis: *changes and intensity of extreme (or rare) events*
+  - Extreme Values Analysis: *chances and intensity of extreme (or rare) events*
   - Time-series modelling: *dealing with seasonality and trends to forecast with ARIMA models*